+POL 101 Cr.3

 Middle Eastern Government and Politics

 An examination of Middle Eastern political systems and practices.
 General topics covered will include: political institutions, electoral practices, political parties, policy formation, leadership selection and critical contemporary issues.
-Prerequisite: POL 101 or POL 102 or POL 234 or ANT/ECO/GEO/HIS/POL/SOC 202.
+Prerequisite: POL 202 or POL 234 or junior standing.
 Offered Occasionally.

 POL 337 Cr.3